-The Configuration Editor is available as a component of the SD-WAN Center Web Interface, and in the SD-WAN Management Web Interface running on the Master Control Node (MCN) of the SD-WAN.
+The Configuration Editor is available as a component of the NetScaler SD-WAN Center Web Interface, and in the NetScaler SD-WAN Management Web Interface running on the Master Control Node (MCN) of the SD-WAN network.

-For detailed instructions on using the Configuration Editor to configure your SD-WAN, see the SD-WAN 9.0 documentation on http://docs.citrix.com/en-us/netscaler-sd-wan/9-1.html.
+For detailed instructions on using the Configuration Editor to configure your NetScaler SD-WAN, see NetScaler SD-WAN 10 documentation.

 The Configuration Editor enables you to do the following:

-- Add and configure SD-WAN Appliance sites and connections.
+- Add and configure NetScaler SD-WAN Appliance sites and connections.

 - Define and view Network Maps of your SD-WAN system.

-1. In the SD-WAN Center web interface, click the Configuration tab.
+In the NetScaler SD-WAN Center web interface, click the Configuration tab.